 b.
 Proposed Annual Activity Verification Fees:

 A three-year phase-in will increase the Annual Hazardous Waste Activity Verification Fee as defined in OAR 340-102-0065(4).
-The fee will increase by 80 percent to better align with the consumer price index (1997-2021: 72%).
+The fee will increase by 80 percent to better align with the Consumer Price Index (1997-2021: 72percent).
 The increase will follow this schedule: